Electing the Executive Branch: GreedyPAV

-To overcome the difficulty highlighted above, here we aim at identifying a voting rule for our setting that does not completely disregard minorities.

-To this end, here we adapt SPAV.
-SPAV is used for multiwinner elections and is known to be proportional for that setting.
-It works as follows: Initially, each voter has a weight of $1$; the rule works in $k$ iterations (as the task in standard multiwinner elections is to select a set of $k$ alternatives), where in each iteration one alternative will be added to the initially-empty committee.
+GreedyPAV is used for multiwinner elections and is known to be proportional for that setting.
+In those settings, it works as follows: Initially, each voter has a weight of $1$; the rule works in $k$ iterations (as the task in standard multiwinner elections is to select a set of $k$ alternatives), where in each iteration one alternative will be added to the initially-empty committee.
 In particular, in each iteration, the alternative with the highest total weight from voters approving it is selected, and then the weight of all voters who approve this alternative is reduced; the reduction follows the harmonic series, so that a voter whose weight is reduced $i$ times will have a weight of $1 / (i + 1)$ (e.g., initially the weight is $1$; then, a voter reduced once would have a weight of $1/2$, then of $1/3$, and so on).

-In the proposed adaptation of SPAV to our setting of electing an executive branch, in each iteration, we again select the alternative with the highest weight from approving voters; say this is some $a_j \in A_j$.
-Now, we fix the $j$th office to be populated by $a_j$; then, as it is fixed, we remove all other $a \ne a_j \in A_j$ from further consideration (as the $j$th office is already populated) and reweight approving voters as described above (in the description of SPAV for the standard setting of multiwinner elections).
+In the proposed adaptation of GreedyPAV to our setting of electing an executive branch, in each iteration, we again select the alternative with the highest weight from approving voters; say this is some $a_j \in A_j$.
+Now, we fix the $j$th office to be populated by $a_j$; then, as it is fixed, we remove all other $a_i \in A_j$ from further consideration (as the $j$th office is already populated) and reweight approving voters as described above (in the description of GreedyPAV for the standard setting of multiwinner elections).

 \begin{example} Consider again the election described in Example~\ref{example:toy}, consisting of $k$ sets of alternatives: $A_1 = \{a, b\}$, $A_2 = \{c, d\}$, and $A_3 = \{e, f, g\}$; $3$ voters: $v_1 = \{a, c, e\}$, $v_2 = \{a, c, f\}$, and $v_3 = \{a, d, f\}$.